carerix/Cx-WP-Plugin/README.md

 ## 🔴 Shortcodes

+# Multilingual Websites

+The Carerix WordPress plugin supports multilingualism.
+To do this, you use a multilingual plugin.
+Carerix supports [Multilingual Plugin WPML](http://wpml.org/), the most popular plugin on multilingualism.
+We assume that you all vacancies in both Dutch as a 2nd language publishing (English in this example).
+Proceed as follows

+1. Make Carerix in another medium (in tables).
+You've already medium 'web', add a new medium to eg code web-en 'for English.
+2. Create an additional publications of a job
+3. One publication (1st language) already has the medium `web`.
+Make an extra publication of the same job and web (2nd language) with it.
+Please note that this publication contains the texts in the 2nd language.
+4. Go to the WordPress Website
+5. Install WPML and adjust it as desired
+6. Go to the Carerix settings and synchronize all items Carerix
+7. In the list of all messages (posts) you can see which posts have been published in any language

+NB: Please note that the 'Translation Options' of WPML are good.

+1. WPML → Translate Options
+2. Optionally sync again

+## Without multilingual plugin

+IMPORTANT!
+You can do steps below only in case when WPML plugin is NOT installed.
+If you have WPML plugin please skip this section!

+You can also show jobs from different languages ​​(different mediums) without multilingual plugin:

+1. Create a medium (per language) a separate job to feed source,
+2. On Set Feed Source Parameters Add `medium=web` and as parameter behind `/cxtools/wp_feed.php?`
+3. You now have several job feeds, jobs are created as separate jobs in the'd really rather know categories.
+The page is created only displays the jobs with the medium 'and web.

+_____________

 ## Job Alert Subscription
 You can create a standalone Job Alert Subscription page, using the the [cx_job_alert_subscription] shortcode.